 - Learn to stop daydreaming.
 I know I’ve said it about a hundred times already, but college is challenging.
 Unfortunately, you can’t make good grades if you’re not focusing in class or while you study.
 Catching random tidbits of information here and there won’t earn you a good grade, so you should pay attention to what you’re learning.
 If you take notes on lectures, highlight important sections from your reading, and study what you’ve learned, you should do well on exams.

 - Know where to turn when you feel overwhelmed because you will feel overwhelmed.
 I’ve felt overwhelmed for about 50% of my time at college, and I’ve only been here for a few weeks.
 Sometimes, you’ll have a breakdown.
 That’s okay.
 (I’ve had a few myself.)
 When you feel like you can’t take the craziness anymore, don’t panic.
 You’re not a weirdo.
 Just let your feelings flow, have a breakdown (and even cry) if necessary, and then ask Jesus to help you get through today.
 (Remember step 3 from last week’s post?)
 Feel free to lean on yourself to overcome your issues, but it’ll be easier to lean on Jesus.

 Although this verse is referring to the thriving of the New Testament church, I think you can apply it to your college life as well:

-So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase (Acts 9:31).
+So the church throughout all Judea and Galilee and Samaria had peace and was being built up.
+And walking in the fear of the Lord and in the comfort of the Holy Spirit, it multiplied.
+(Acts 9:31 ESV)